jamescherti/outline-indent.el/README.md

 (outline-indent-insert-heading)
 ```

-By default, this function can be invoked by pressing `C-<return>` in buffers where `outline-indent-minor-mode` is active.

 If you are an Emacs Evil user, you may want to make `C-<return>` call the function above and switch to insert mode:

 ``` emacs-lisp